OctopusDeploy/blog/blog/2020-07/farmer-and-octopus-deploy/index.md

 Having worked with Azure for around a year, it’s clear to see why [ARM templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) are popular.
 They provide a declarative model to generate entire environments at the touch of a button.

-However, if like me, you’ve ever tried to author an ARM template file, you might have come across one of my biggest gripes with them; they rely on strings, and can be prone to human error.
+However, if like me, you’ve ever tried to author an ARM template file, you might have come across one of my biggest gripes with them; they rely on strings and are prone to human error.
 There’s no compiler to help me out when I have a typo in a template (and there have been plenty of those!).

-I’ve used C# as my primary development language since 2012, however since then, its functional counterpart, F# has become increasingly popular.
+I’ve used C# as my primary development language since 2012, however, since then, its functional counterpart, F# has become increasingly popular.
 As I found out recently, it has some useful features which can help out with my ARM template dilemma.
 One area in particular where F# excels, is its built-in [type-safety](https://fsharpforfunandprofit.com/posts/correctness-type-checking/).

 In this post, I’ll demonstrate the type-safety in F# in action by using [Farmer](https://compositionalit.github.io/farmer/) to generate a simple Azure WebApp ARM template, and then walk through how you can use its deployment capabilities through Octopus to deploy different WebApps to Azure directly.